 There are three different ways to fabricate a dental crown.
 One of these methods involves a computerized milling machine, which cuts the restoration out of a solid block of material.
 This produces what is known as a milled crown.

-At Prosthetic Dentistry of Washington D.C., we know that milled crowns have limitations.
+At Elite Prosthetic Dentistry, we know that milled crowns have limitations.
 That is why our crowns are hand-crafted by our skilled in-house technician.
 Keep reading to learn about the drawbacks of milled crowns and how our approach can give you a simply radiant, simply natural smile that lasts.

 Disadvantages of Milled Crowns